couchbase/kv_engine/docs/ErrorMap.md

 * `subdoc`: The error is related to the subdocument subsystem.

 * `dcp`: The error is related to the DCP subsystem.

+* `success`: The operation was successful for those situations where the error code is indicating successful (i.e. subdocument operations carried out on a deleted document)

 ## Protocol